Ensono/stacks-azure-data/README.md

 ## Overview

-The Stacks Azure Data Platform solution provides a framework for accelerating the deployment of a production-ready data platform.
+The Stacks Azure Data Platform solution provides a framework for accelerating the deployment of a production-ready modern data platform.

 ![Stacks Data Overview](docs/workloads/azure/data/images/stacks-data-overview.png)